 Interesting.

-And and but anyway, my I have my brother's flag.
+But anyway, I have my brother's flag.

 He was a fighter pilot in Vietnam.

-And um, it is it is huge.
+And it is huge.

-And I put it out and I'll see you.
+And I put it out.

 Everybody should put out every flag.

-I like everywhere.
+I like that.

-I like just tell the media take a hike.
+Just tell the media, take a hike.

-Don't care about us, and we don't like you.
+You don't care about us, and we don't like you.

-Uh this is the best thing.
+This is the best thing.

-You know, I had five brothers and three of them served.
+You know, I had five brothers, and three of them served.

-Oh, my old my my oldest brother actually helped open China trade under Richard Nixon.
+My oldest brother actually helped open China trade under Richard Nixon.

 Wow.

-Um yeah, but you know how he started at 19.
+And yeah, but you know how he started at 19.

 He went into the Air Force and they gave him a test.

-They found he had a thing for languages, and so they sent him to Syracuse for 12 weeks and immersed him in Russian, and then as a 19-year-old, he was over at the Berlin Wall translating conversations.
+And then as a 19-year-old, he was over at the Berlin Wall translating conversations.

 Who does that at 19?